-The Traction/Steering modules provide the force to move the MGV, driven by a servo brake motor.
+The Traction/Steering modules provide the force to move the MGV, also known as battery-powered transfer carts, driven by a servo brake motor.
 These MGVs feature traditional steering as well as crab steering capabilities.
-These engine transporters also feature Zero Turn Radius (ZTR) steering which allows the vehicle to turn about its centre.
+These engine transporters also feature Zero Turn Radius (ZTR) steering, which allows the vehicle to turn about its centre.
 All of these steering modes are available in both unloaded and loaded conditions offering maximum flexibility of use.

-All models have an e-stop button on the corners of the mainframe as well as amber strobe lights and audible signal that indicate the MGV is going to start moving and is in motion.
+All models have an e-stop button on the corners of the mainframe, amber strobe lights, and audible signals that indicate the MGV is going to start moving and is in motion.
 Proximity sensors add another level of safety, allowing the vehicle to stop should an obstacle move in front of it.

 These heavy-duty models feature an integrated hydraulic lift function that allows the transporter to pick up engines with the assistance of specially designed tooling fixtures.